rails/rails/guides/source/getting_started.md

 As we did before, we need to add the `show` action in `app/controllers/articles_controller.rb` and its respective view.

-NOTE: The convention in Rails is to put the standard CRUD actions in each controller in the following order: `index` `show` `new` `edit` `create` `update` `destroy`.
-These actions are `public` methods and, as mentioned earlier in this guide, they must be placed before any `private` or `protected` method in the controller in order to work.
+NOTE: A frequent practice is to place the standard CRUD actions in each controller in the following order: `index`, `show`, `new`, `edit`, `create`, `update` and `destroy`.
+You may use any order you choose, but keep in mind that these are public methods; as mentioned earlier in this guide, they must be placed before any private or protected method in the controller in order to work.

-Given that, let's add the `show` action before the `new` action we defined earlier on, as follows:
+Given that, let's add the `show` action, as follows:

 ```ruby
 class ArticlesController < ApplicationController